 2.1.
 Definition of CDL

 CDL stands for Commercial Driver’s License.
-California requires commercial motor vehicles (CMV) drivers to hold a valid Commercial Driver’s License, well known as “CDL”.
+California requires commercial motor vehicle (CMV) drivers to hold a valid Commercial Driver’s License, well known as “CDL”.
 California defines a commercial vehicle as one that transports for hire either people or products.

 Besides, CDL is required to run a kind of large, heavy, or placarded hazardous material vehicle in commerce.
 In addition, drivers in CA must have a CDL if their primary job is driving, whether or not they drive a commercial vehicle.

 So if you want to apply for a job where you will need to drive a specific type of vehicle in California, it’s necessary to pass the CA CDL test in order to have a CDL depending on the vehicle you intend to run.

 To drive different types of vehicles, you should have the proper license to do so.
 It is classified into three types of license classes: CDL Class A, CDL Class B, and CDL Class C.